panglesd/slipshow/docs/tutorial.rst

 So what we want to do is to "scroll" (I also like the idea of a papyrus being unrolled), until the definition is at the top of the screen.
 We need two things for that:

-1. Be able to refer to the definition,
+1. Be able to refer to a part of your presentation (in our case, the definition),
 2. Tell the slipshow engine *when* to move the screen (in our case: when we start displaying the proof),
 3. Tell the slipshow engine *where* to move the screen (in our case: such that